probabl-ai/skore/CONTRIBUTING.rst

 Contributing to the examples
 ----------------------------

-The examples are stored in the folder called `examples`.
-They are classified in subcategories.
+The examples are stored in the `examples` folder:

+- They are classified in subcategories.
-They should be written in a python file, with cells marked by `# %%`.
-They will be automatically converted to rst files in the subfolder `sphinx/auto_examples`.
-This subfolder is listed in the gitignore, and cannot be pushed.
+- They should be written in a python script (`.py`), with cells marked by `# %%`.

-The python file should start by a docstring indicating the example name and the title.
+- The file should start with a docstring giving the example title.

-No example should require to have large files in this repository.
+- No example should require to have large files stored in this repository.
 For example, no dataset should be stored, it should be downloaded in the script.
+- When built (using `make html` for example), these examples will automatically be converted into rst files in the `sphinx/auto_examples` subfolder.
+This subfolder is listed in the gitignore and cannot be pushed.

-Contributing to the ReadMe
+Contributing to the README
 --------------------------

-The README.md file can be modified and is part of the documentation.
+The `README.md` file can be modified and is part of the documentation.
-This file is used to be presented on [PyPI](https://pypi.org/project/skore/#description).
+This file is used to be presented on `PyPI <https://pypi.org/project/skore/#description>`_.